 It is arguably, the most famous but also the most maligned of all Greek dishes.
-Unfortunately most visitors to Greece do not experience home-cooked moussaká, instead eating it at touristy tavérnes.
-There it seems to have two incarnations – either as a congealing, solid, stripy slab or as a slop, served in individual ceramic pots.
-Neither of these versions bear any relationship with the ‘real deal ‘ moussaká.
+Unfortunately, most visitors to Greece do not experience home-cooked moussaká, instead having to eat it at touristy tavérnes.
+There, it seems to have two incarnations – either as a congealing, solid, stripy slab or as a slop, served in individual ceramic pots.
+Neither of these versions bears any relationship with the ‘real deal ‘ moussaká.

-In Britain, it is yet another ‘also ran’ in the hopelessly disappointing competition of the ready-meal options in most supermarkets.
+In Britain, it has become yet another ‘also ran’ in the hopelessly disappointing competition of ‘ready-meals’ in most supermarkets.
 Whatever moussaka is, it is not a bland, pasta-free version of lasagne.
-Moussaka is true magic; tricky to make but total satisfaction in consumption; the combination of tastes and textures, best described by the food writer, Epikouros, as a ‘gastronomic funfair’.
+Moussaka is true magic; undeniably tricky to make but total satisfaction in consumption.
+There is in it a combination of tastes and textures, best described by the food writer, Epikouros, as a ‘gastronomic funfair’.
 There is total satisfaction in the combination of soft, silky aubergine, ragú sauce and creamy béchamel, that totally delights the taste buds and epitomises the essence of Greece on one single plate.

 With his training and experience of French and European cuisines, Tselementés brought many of these elements to Greek cooking.
 It is now generally accepted that he also wanted to rid Greek tables of Ottoman peasant food, favouring butter rather than oil, reducing spices, eliminating some eastern ingredients and also complicating techniques.
 Tselementés is credited with single-handedly introducing béchamel into Greek cooking.
 However, not everyone views his influence as positive; the writer Nikos Stavroulakis has said that Tselementés’ desire to import these foreign elements was ‘the biggest tragedy in Greek cuisine’.
 Today though, no one could imagine talking about Greek food without mentioning moussaká; this most mongrel of recipes has been elevated to the status of the national dish.

 It is, without doubt, a fiddly thing to make – the best advice I ever had was to make it over a couple of days.
 I tend to make the béchamel and the meat sauce first, then the next day, fry the aubergines and assemble it all.
-And now I am going to bust another ‘Greek Food Myth’ – the ragú sauce is made with beef, not lamb !
-I know that there will be people raising there eyebrows in shock but I have researched this extensively and feel I can make this statement with some confidence!
+And now I am going to bust another ‘Greek Food Myth’ – the ragú sauce is made with beef, not lamb!
+I know that there will be people raising their eyebrows in shock but I have researched this extensively and feel I can make this statement with some confidence!
 Despite nearly all non-Greek recipes specifying lamb mince, I found only one Greek version using it.
 Personally, I have never heard of anyone using lamb mince to make moussaká and have certainly never eaten it.
-Hugh Fearnly Whittingstall seems to think moussaká is a Greek version of shepherd’s pie.
+Hugh Fearnley Whittingstall seems to think moussaká is a Greek version of shepherd’s pie.
 His idea of using minced, left-over roast lamb (along with any remaining gravy !!) in what, I think, was once known as a ‘rechauffé’ dish, is an absolute aberration.
-It will fill most Greek cooks with horror and have Tselementes turning in his grave !
-Hugh – hands off the moussaká !
+It will fill most Greek cooks with horror and have Tselementes turning in his grave!
+Hugh – hands off the moussaká!

 And that’s it for a proper moussaká, simple ingredients that make the most glorious of dishes.
 Simple flavours that combine to produce a complex gastronomic experience.